antick/antick/README.md

 ## Hi there 👋

-I work with Node JS, Laravel, Vue JS and React JS.
-I also build some stuff in my free time to fulfil my needs.
+I love working on Node JS, Laravel, Vue JS and React JS.
+I also build stuff in my free time to fulfil my needs.
 I am planning to open source some of my ideas this year.
 I love to write (in private).
 I have gigantic collection of notes in my notion.

 ✨ I'm currently working on a MERN boilerplate.